jerryjappinen/bellevue-v1/NOTES.md

 	- Importing child components
 	- Explicitly renaming child components locally
 	- Importing shared SCSS in .vue files
+	- Importing directives and ensuring dependencies are up to date (directives imported in components must be installed via npm)
 - What should our conventions be?
 	- At some point we will have a project structure and pipeline - but how do we use it effectively to write good UIs that scale?
 	- ESLint allows configuring all of them